Object photography as embedded into a social context.

 2. Layers in photography for mixed media

 It is through layers within photography that can drive a complex narrative.
 This style works well within mixed media artwork.
-The photography for mixed media enables the use of this style of photography.
+The photography mixed media enables the use of this style of photography.

 - Focus through glass for reflection of a person walking past correlated with the non reflective image behind the glass.